 Sensitive business data

-We should also mention sensitive business data.
+We should also mention sensitive business data even though this is not personal information.
 Although the rules protecting them may be different, this type of data should also be carefully protected.
 Sensitive business information may include intellectual property rights, trade secrets, plans for a merger or other data that would adversely affect the business if it fell into the hands of a competitor.

 What is the legislation to protect sensitive personal data?